Assembling your Picade Console

 The speaker wires push into the terminals marked SPKR + (red) and - (black).
 Use a pen or pencil tip to gently press the clips on the speaker terminals as you push the wires firmly in.

-Before attaching the console, plug the male end of the panel mount micro-USB socket into the connector on the Picade X HAT.
+Before attaching the console, plug the small end of the panel mount USB socket into the connector on the Picade X HAT.
 It’s important that you plug it into the HAT and not into the Pi itself, as the HAT handles power management.

 Slot the console into the casing, with the joystick closest to the side of the casing with the power button in, and attach with a pair of M3 bolts and nuts.
 Reach in from the rear of the cabinet to hold the nuts in place while you tighten the bolts.